domfarolino/blog/_posts/2016-8-26-Merging-Two-Sorted-Linked-Lists.md

 Merging two sorted arrays has a simple enough implementation, due to the fact that we need space asymptotically linear to the total number of elements.
 Our space requirement gives us the tradeoff of easy implementation because we never modify the input arrays.
-Instead, we just follow the colloquially named "two finger algorithm" (not [Floyd's cycle detection](http://math.mit.edu/~rpeng/18434/cycleDetection.pdf)).
-Iterating through both input arrays and **copying** the smaller of the two values we're assessing into our final array.
+Instead, we just follow the colloquially named "two finger algorithm" (not [Floyd's cycle detection](http://math.mit.edu/~rpeng/18434/cycleDetection.pdf)), iterating through both input arrays and **copying** the smaller of the two values we're assessing into our final array.
 We then continue in the array we took the value from and repeat.
-The input array that has values left over once we exhaust the other gets its remaining elements **copied** one by one to the final list.
+The input array that has values left over once we exhaust the other gets its remaining elements **copied** one-by-one to the final list.

 ## Merging 2 Sorted Linked Lists